jarisko1/mcp_server_deployment_sample/README.md

-# mcp_server_deployment_sample
+## Sample MCP server to be deployed on Render
-Sample MCP server to be deployed on Render
+- Requires requirements.txt and runtime.txt files